UK Regulations

 UK Plug-in Solar Legalisation Timeline: Every Key Date

-A chronological tracker of the regulatory journey from Germany's early moves to the UK government's landmark March 2026 announcement.
+A chronological tracker of the regulatory journey from Germany's early moves to SI 2026 No. 848 and the 27 August 2026 in-force date.
 Updated as events unfold.

 Event significance: